 We, therefore, suggest at least purchasing the half board dining plan, which includes breakfast in the hotel and one quick service meal per day, per ticketed guest (with the cost of the plan often being less than the out of pocket price for the hotel breakfast on its own).
 For off-site guests, we suggest purchasing the hotel breakfast as well and arriving shortly after the doors open.
 Maximizing your breakfast time and arriving at the park gates for rope drop.

 WHAT TO PACK

-To give you a baseline, our Disney Packing List will prepare you for any of the Disney Parks.
+To give you a baseline, our How to Pack the Perfect Disney Park Bag Ever! will prepare you for any of the Disney Parks.
 For Paris and Europe, in general, you may need a voltage converter, and you will definitely need a travel adapter.
 There are many ways to charge your devices; we recommend the BESTEK Universal Travel Adapter.
 It is a combination voltage converter, USB charger, and travel tip adapter, all in one.
 This unit is amazing and they are very pack friendly.

 Packing for Disneyland Paris in winter can be a challenge, Paris has legit winters (it even snows).
 For periods from October to March there are definitely minus temperatures so pack for cooler weather.
 Have a look at our Disney Winter Guide you will definitely want warm clothes for several days.